Roman Polanski disputes rape allegation from former French actress

 "I want to remind everyone that these allegations relate to events that are 45 years old," Témime said.
 "I deplore the publishing of these accusations in Le Parisien on the eve of the film's release."

-The 86-year-old filmmaker's movie "An Officer and a Spy" is set to release in France on Wednesday.
+The 86-year-old filmmaker's movie "An Officer and a Spy" is set to be released in France on Wednesday.

 In the open letter, Monnier said it was the film's release that prompted her to break her 44 years of silence.